Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 Community Engagement and Cohort Building Activities

-SCIP community engagement and cohort building activities provide students opportunities to become more deeply involved in the UCLA community while creating lifelong bonds with their SCIP cohort.
+SCIP community engagement and cohort building activities provide students opportunities to become more deeply involved in the UCLA community while creating lifelong bonds with their program cohort.
 Cohort activities will support your success and help you make new friends from around the world.

 Bruins uphold the five True Bruin Values at UCLA and onward: Responsibility, Accountability, Integrity, Service, and Excellence.
-SCIP students will have the chance to embody the True Bruin Value of Service and give back to the UCLA community by participating in a volunteer project in collaboration with the UCLA Volunteer Center.
+Students will have the chance to embody the True Bruin Value of Service and give back to the UCLA community by participating in a volunteer project in collaboration with the UCLA Volunteer Center.

 SCIP students will have the opportunity to connect with UCLA undergraduate mentors, who can advise students based on their own experiences with academics and extra-curriculars at UCLA.

-SCIP students come from many different backgrounds and locations all around the world.
+Students come from many different backgrounds and locations all around the world.
 Throughout the six-week session, students can connect with other participants who share similar passions and interests through a series of activities designed to foster a meaningful cohort experience.
 In addition to the program orientation and closing ceremony, students will have the opportunity to participate in study groups, team presentations, breakout sessions, and more.

 Lecture Series

-SCIP lecture series includes curated lectures by UCLA’s renowned faculty and experts to introduce students to a variety of exciting topics in the sciences and humanities beyond their enrolled courses.
+The program’s lecture series includes curated lectures by UCLA’s renowned faculty and experts to introduce students to a variety of exciting topics in the sciences and humanities beyond their enrolled courses.

 Dr. Todd Presner